Cardinals vs. Dodgers Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has 36 hits with eight doubles, 10 home runs, 19 walks and 33 RBI.
+- Nolan Gorman has eight doubles, 12 home runs, 19 walks and 36 RBI (39 total hits).
 He's also stolen three bases.

-- Gorman heads into this game looking to extend his eight-game hit streak.
-In his last 10 games he is hitting .345 with three doubles, three home runs, six walks and 10 RBI.
+- Gorman heads into this game looking to extend his nine-game hit streak.
+In his last 10 games he is hitting .394 with three doubles, five home runs, six walks and 13 RBI.

 Gorman Recent Games